Phase-lag predicts nonlinear response maxima in liquid-sloshing experiments: Nonlinear dynamics of large-amplitude sloshing

 \subsection{Classification of flow states}

 At low excitation frequencies ($\Omega \lesssim 0.9$) the sloshing state consists of a quasi-planar wave, as exemplified in the snapshots of figure~\ref{fig:resonance_sweep}(\textit{b})-i and figure~\ref{fig:states}(\textit{a}).
 Its linear nature can be observed in the velocity time series in figure~\ref{fig:states}(\textit{e}), and more precisely in the frequency spectrum in (\textit{i}) dominated by the driving frequency and its higher harmonics.
 At low excitation frequencies, the quasi-planar wave (termed also \emph{lower branch} state hereafter) is the only stable flow state and is obtained independently of the the initial conditions, i.e.\ start from rest or sweep-up, sweep-down.
 Similarly, at large frequencies ($\Omega \gtrsim 1$) there is only one stable \emph{upper branch} state, distinguished by its plateau-like wave crest near the wall, as displayed in figure~\ref{fig:states}(\textit{b}).
 The frequency spectrum is similar, except that the second harmonic can hardly be discerned, while the third harmonic is rather strong.
+For modelling approaches, these frequency spectra provide relevant information.
+In the multimodal model, the second harmonic, with amplitude $\mathcal{O}(\hat Y^2)$, is included in $\beta_2$ (see \eqref{eq:multi:beta}), whereas this does not appear in the Duffing equation, which features terms of amplitude $\mathcal{O}(\hat X)$ and $\mathcal{O}(\hat X^3)$ only.
+The weakening of the second harmonic for increasing sloshing amplitude, combined with the strengthening of the third harmonic (which appears naturally in the Duffing equation), indicates that a reduction of the dynamics to a spectral submanifold (e.g. represented by the Duffing equation) might be possible \citep{Breunung2018}.

 In the following, we start from this plateau-like state (at $\Omega \sim 1$) and describe the changes in the dynamics as the excitation frequency is decreased on the upper branch.
 Progressively, the surface plateau becomes broader and extends towards the centre and its leading front becomes increasingly steeper.
 As the frequency is further decreased, a near-vertical liquid column forms and finally it overturns, causing wave-breaking, see the snapshots in figure \ref{fig:resonance_sweep}(\textit{b},ii) and \ref{fig:states}(\textit{c}).
 We define the onset of this wave-breaking state, when splashing is first observed.
 Its frequency spectrum is broader, reflecting the enhanced fluctuations and being suggestive of chaos.
 For a further reduction of the driving frequency, the wave becomes higher (without breaking) and the liquid rises steeply at the tank wall instead of overturning.
 We refer to this flow state shown in figure~\ref{fig:states}(\textit{d}) as peak state.
 Its frequency spectrum is again less broad and qualitatively similar to the plateau state at substantially lower sloshing amplitudes.